 Food contamination can happen in any country.
 Unfortunately, it’s just one of those things that happen when least expected, and it is one of the most common causes of gastrointestinal problems and diarrhea on any trip.

 This helped me avoid the infamous, long-lasting, and painful “Delhi Belly” during my five-week trip.
-Delhi Belly is one of the most common food poisoning sicknesses in India among travelers.
+Delhi Belly is among the most common food poisoning sicknesses in India among travelers.
 Trust me; you don’t want it!

 Still, if it happens to you, don’t beat yourself over it.
 If it’s mild, just ride it and take the appropriate medicine to get better, and if it’s severe, go to a doctor if necessary.
 This is why you should always travel with travel insurance.